betaglot/plantabeta/docs/guide/Why/Injury.md

-# To Reduce Injury
+# Needless Injury

+Injury due to lack of knowledge

+- Nuanced
+    - HandClose with neutral wrist even when angle of approach is not optimal.

+## Choose Safer Alternatives

-Repetitive Strain
+## Repetitive Strain

+- Ambidextrous planters
+    - Less repetition
-- Ambidexterity
+    - greater movement variability

 ## Fall